What is a Felony Conviction in the United States?

 Aggravated Assault Example:

+Here is another example of why you need a criminal defense attorney.
 Natalie arrives at an apartment to visit her boyfriend.
 While she is there, she discovers another woman hiding in the closet.
 Natalie gets so mad that she picks up a nearby baseball bat and beats the other woman until she is unconscious.
 The woman suffers severe trauma, including broken ribs.
-Natalie will most likely be given a felony charge of aggravated assault with a deadly weapon (much better than first degree murder at least).
+Natalie will most likely be given a felony charge of aggravated assault with a deadly weapon (much better than first-degree murder, at least).

 Even though a felony conviction is necessary for the US legal system, judges should consider other options before granting a lifelong sentence to a citizen.
 Prison reform and mass incarceration implications need to be reconsidered, or the number of people living with the stigma of a conviction will only continue to rise.